-In 2014, Antigone Rising launched the ambitious nonprofit organization Girls Rising, whose live presentations reflect the same passionate belief that drives the band's music.
-Throughout the year, Girls Rising partners with local school districts and youth centers to create empowering and innovative programming that's designed to inspire young girls and LGBTQ youth through live performances, presentations and workshops.
-Girls Rising also presents an annual music festival, which celebrates the band's work and presents their Game Changer Award.
+In 2014, Antigone Rising formed the nonprofit organization Girls Rising.
+Throughout the year, Girls Rising partners with local school districts and youth centers to empower and inspire young girls and LGBTQ youth through live performances, presentations and workshops.
+Girls Rising also presents an annual music festival to celebrate the organization's accomplishments and to give female performers a platform to be heard.

-By 2003, Antigone Rising's success had won them a mainstream record deal with the Atlantic-distributed Lava label.
-Their Lava debut, 2005's From the Ground Up became one of the first releases to be marketed through Starbucks, selling 450,000 copies and landing Antigone Rising in the Top 20 of Billboard's Heatseekers chart for an entire year.
-When corporate shakeups landed the band back in the indie world, their loyal fan base stuck with them, continuing to support their live shows and their self-released CDs.
+Early on, Antigone Rising established a reputation for tireless touring, playing upwards of 280 shows per year.
+Without the benefit of a record deal or mainstream promotion, the group routinely packed live shows.
+In 2003, Antigone Rising's success won them a mainstream record deal with Atlantic Records.
+Their debut album, From the Ground Up, was one of the first album's distributed through Starbucks chains nationwide.
+When corporate shakeups landed the band back in the indie world, their loyal fan base stuck with them, continuing to support their live shows and self-released CDs.

 The band's latest release, True Joy (2022), enlists a multitude of female artists behind the scenes.
 From grammy winning songwriters, to producers, engineers and mixers, an A list of female talent was employed to create the album.
 Once recorded, female directors, editors and graphic designers were used wherever possible to help Antigone Rising present their vision of marrying mission to music.